edersasch/cpp_experiments/README.md

 a try.
 Its concepts are used here to store text information

 * title
-* text with an adjustible content history
+* text with an adjustable content history
 * tags (like a named bool: either present or not)
 * fields (key / value pairs)
 * lists (key / value list pairs)